Stay Lean with High Intensity Interval Training

 Also, working in a fasted state can also elicit other metabolic benefits.
 Studies have shown greater increases in endurance capacity and less decreases in blood sugar during exercise with prolonged experience using fasted training.
 Combine some quick endurance training in the morning before breakfast, and then proceed to eat after your training.
 Using the HIIT advantage in conjunction with some fasted training allows me to stay lean and provides me the recovery capability to do other types of vigorous exercise.

-Here is my favorite GO-TO morning interval workout!
+Here is my favourite GO-TO morning interval workout!

 15 Minute Full Body HIIT Exercise